Infineon/mtb-example-pmg1-12-bit-saradc-basic/README.md

 3. On the Device Configurator, select **PASS 0 12-bit SAR ADC 0** under **Programmable Analog (PASS) 0** in **Peripherals** tab.
 This opens the ADC configuration fields, and make the following changes:

-   1. In the **Channel 0** section, select input modes as 'Differential' or 'Single-ended'.
+   1. In the **Channel 0** section, select input modes as **Differential** or **Single-ended**.

-   2. Under **Sampling** section, select the output result formats as 'Signed' or 'Unsigned'.
+   2. Under the **Sampling** section, select the output result formats as **Signed** or **Unsigned**.

-   3. Change other parameters to modify the performance of ADC per the application requirements.
+   3. Change other parameters to modify the performance of ADC as per the application requirements.

-     > **Note:** If you make any changes on the Device Configurator save the changes and then re-program the kit to activate the new configuration.
+     > **Note:** If you make any changes on the Device Configurator, save the changes and then reprogram the kit to activate the new configuration.

       **Figure 5.
 PASS 0 12-bit SAR ADC 0 configuration using Device Configurator**

       <img src = "images/saradc-configuration-2.png" width = "1000"/>

-   Some of the important parameters that are responsible for the performance of PASS 0 12-bit SAR ADC 0 are listed below:
+   Some of the important parameters responsible for the performance of PASS 0 12-bit SAR ADC 0 are listed below:

    1. To get the maximum resolution, choose **Internal BangGap Reference** as to 1.2 V, which is the lowest value of reference voltage (Vref).